Jwoo-20/E155-Final-Project-Website/docs/index.md

 [James Woo](https://www.linkedin.com/in/james-m-woo/), Pomona '24.
 Majoring in physics with an interest in electrical and embedded engineering.

 [Kaito Robson](https://www.linkedin.com/in/kaitorobson/), Pomona '24.
-Majoring in physics.
+Majoring in physics with an interest in an engineering career.